-Still, others may be jaded by all the complex graphics we take for granted today and instead adore the retro feel that pixel art brings.
+Still, others may be jaded @all the complex graphics we take for granted today and instead adore the retro feel that pixel art brings.

 Non-isometric pixel art refers to those that are not isometric, for example, views from top, side, front, bottom or perspective views.
 Don’t worry, we’ve separated these two categories to provide you with a better understanding of the two kinds of pixel art.

 Here’s the collection of wonderful pixel art from all over the web.
 Enjoy!

 If you grew up in the '90s, you've likely seen pixel art in old video games and other...
 Read more